ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The Orangeburg news._](https://chroniclingamerica.loc.gov/lccn/sn84026920/1868-01-18/ed-1/seq-1)

 #### 1868-01-18 &middot; Orangeburg, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;Run at the first fire, did you ?&#x27;&#x27; bylui&#x27;J
-&quot;Yea, aa, and wquld have run soona had I
-knoad it war coming.&quot; ..&#x27;..- ii liiiaooO w?i?
-&quot;Why, that wasn&#x27;t very creditable io your
-courage.&quot; ? ?? -.Jv-.; i. r) ?n-..jhk?
-MjDat isn&#x27;t in my lino, ?a?cookin&#x27;? mypro­
-feshunl&quot; . v biam ruis
-&quot;Well, but have you no regard for.your&gt;rep­
-utation ?&quot; f bus
-&quot;Reputation&#x27;s nofio by the side of,MTq.&#x27;I
-&quot;Do yon consider your life worth more than
-other people&#x27;s!&quot; vj&#x27;jujq iiorfl rri tnodlo
-&quot;It&#x27;s worth more to me, ?a:&quot; . .&#x27;nmPotm
-Then you must value it very highly.&quot;&#x27; -
-&quot;Yes, sa, I doss, more &#x27;.dan. all dia .world?
-more dan&#x27;a: million ob d?Ha3, ea; for what
-would be wutb to a man wid the brcf out of
-him?
-Self prcserbaslmn^am the fir?t law wid
-me.&quot; ry: &#x27;.&lt;, t i&#x27;.\-f(rv\ s?\&amp;$
-&quot;Bat why abound you act upon a different
-rulo from other men ?&quot; i. v.uit-iiiY 1B4
-&quot;Because different, men set different values
-upon dar lives? mino is not in the market.&quot;
-&quot;But if you lost it, von would have the sat­
-isfaction of knowing tlint you died: for your
-country.&quot; .. \, &gt;\vA d Ilc^Ca
-&quot;What satisfaction would dat lie (Oi flafMg&amp;en -
-de power of feelin&#x27; was gene?&quot; lud ?dT
-&quot;Then patriotism eddy honor are nothing to
-you?&quot;:. &#x27; ? !&gt;:&gt;&lt; i / *?? ? ? tlT­
-&quot;Nuffin whatever, ?o.; I iegari? them: aa
 among de vanities-1&quot;* \ ) .&lt;&gt;{&lt;? o4 f&gt;?
 If our soldiers were like you, tapftpffsimight
 have broken up the government without .re­